bangbangcon/west/content/Speakers.md

 the juicy details of JavaScriptCore's NaN-boxing implementation and the advantages / disadvantages of this technique!

-<b>Annie</b> is both a lover & a fighter.
-She loves bugs, and isn't afraid
-of error messages.
+**Annie** is both a lover and a fighter.
+She loves bugs, and isn't afraid of error messages.

 ---